Madjer

 João Victor Saraiva (born 22 January 1977), better known as Madjer, is a Portuguese retired beach soccer player.
 He played in the forward position, and has won numerous awards at the FIFA Beach Soccer World Cups for his goalscoring abilities.
 He took the nickname Madjer because his idol is the former Algerian player Rabah Madjer.
 He has often been hailed as the best-ever beach soccer player.
 He became the first player to score 1000 international beach soccer career goals in an 8–1 win against England in September 2016.

 In 2019, he was considered, by the prestigious magazine France Football, to be the best beach soccer player of all time.

+Early life and background

+Madjer was born in Luanda, Angola, but moved to Portugal at a young age.
+He began his football career in conventional 11-a-side football and futsal before fully transitioning to beach soccer in the late 1990s.
+His acrobatic style, combining height (1.94 m) with exceptional agility, volley technique, overhead kicks, and bicycle kicks, quickly made him one of the most recognisable figures in the sport.

 International career

-Madjer has an extraordinary agility and dribbling talent in contrast to his height (194 cm).
-Besides, he is very capable in acrobatic finishes such as volleys, over-head kicks and bicycle kicks.
-His skills provide a vital contribution for his team while competing in EBSL, Mundialito, and above all the Beach Soccer World Championship.
+Madjer has an agility and dribbling talent in contrast to his height (194 cm).
+He is capable of acrobatic finishes such as volleys, over-head kicks and bicycle kicks.
+His skills contribute to competition in EBSL, Mundialito, and above all the Beach Soccer World Championship.

 At the 2005, 2006, and 2008 World Cups Madjer won the golden boot for most goals scored in the tournament, and, he also was the MVP of EBSL last season in 1999, 2006, 2008 and 2009.

 He retired from the sport after winning the 2019 FIFA Beach Soccer World Cup in a victory over Italy.

+Post-retirement

+Following his retirement, Madjer was appointed beach soccer coordinator by the Portuguese Football Federation (FPF) in February 2020, where he has focused on youth development and the growth of the sport in Portugal.
+He also organises the annual Madjer Youth Beach Soccer Cup, an international youth tournament aimed at discovering and nurturing new talent.